Registration has closed for this event.

 DIGITAL & MULTIMEDIA SCIENCES — The examination and comparison of analog and digital audio and video, digitized numerals, and images.

-ENGINEERING SCIENCES — Forensic Engineering involves the sciences and the art of applying scientific principles to the investigation, analysis, and reconstruction of physical events.
+ENGINEERING & APPLIED SCIENCES — Forensic Engineering involves the sciences and the art of applying scientific principles to the investigation, analysis, and reconstruction of physical events.

 GENERAL — A variety of emerging sub-specialties are included in this discipline.